About the Gordon and Betty Moore Foundation

 (Gordon and Betty Moore Foundation/photo)

-The Gordon and Betty Moore Foundation is committed to advancing environmental conservation and cutting-edge scientific research around the world, as well as to improving the quality of life in and around the San Francisco Bay Area.
+The Gordon and Betty Moore Foundation is committed to advancing environmental conservation, cutting-edge scientific research and patient care around the world and around the San Francisco Bay Area.
 Under each of these programmatic themes, the foundation's philanthropy is directed through distinct initiatives and commitments, comprised of a portfolio of grants and other activities, to achieve large-scale, measurable outcomes.
 The foundation initiatives and commitments include:

 - Andes Amazon